-We are continuing to support our post-secondary institutions as they innovate and grow our place in the knowledge economy.
-Budget 2023 includes:

-- \$295 million for Memorial University's core operating grant, and \$58.4 million for the Faculty of Medicine.
-These investments continue to position Memorial University as one of the most heavily provincially subsidized universities in Canada. - More than \$69 million for College of the North Atlantic's operating grant.
+S. COADY: We are continuing to support our post-secondary institutions as they innovate and grow our place in the knowledge economy.
+Budget 2023 includes: \$295 million for Memorial University's core operating grant, and \$58.4 million for the Faculty of Medicine.
+These investments continue to position Memorial University as one of the most heavily provincially subsidized universities in Canada; and more than \$69 million for College of the North Atlantic's operating grant.